A divided GOP forges ahead on health care message — without plan to address spiking premiums - Local News 8

 “I know, based on his previous comments, that the president is very interested in doing something to address this issue that was a problem Democrats created and was dumped on our laps,” she said.
 If not, there’s always what she called the “nuclear option” of forcing a vote with help from Democrats by way of a discharge petition.

 If the enhanced subsidies lapse, enrollees will see their premium payments more than double — or about $1,000 — on average, according to KFF, a nonpartisan health policy research group.
-And roughly 2 million more people are expected to be uninsured next year if they lapse, according to CBO.
+And roughly 2 million more people are expected to be uninsured next year if they lapse, according to the Congressional Budget Office.

 But for now, Senate Majority Leader John Thune and his House counterpart, Speaker Mike Johnson, have opted for health care measures that seek to address rising costs without tackling the contentious subsidies.
-And Trump is staying out of the fray.
+And Trump, for now, is staying out of the fray.

+Thune pushed back against criticism from his own party that Republicans will face blowback if the enhanced subsidies expire at the year’s end.

+“The Senate is doing what we can to fix this,” he told CNN when asked if the chamber can recess next week for the rest of the year without a solution to address the expiring tax credits.

+And he criticized Democratic leaders for reining in their centrist members’ efforts to find a bipartisan path forward: “There are some Democrats who are interested in reforms, but I think what the … Democrat leadership has insisted that whoever wants to do real reforms stand down and, you know, allow them to get this political issue.”

-The focus on health care comes as the party is eager to show voters that they’re tackling rising costs for everyday Americans, with both leaders under intense pressure to show real progress soon.
-But Republicans in Congress are limited in what they can do with their slim majorities, and GOP chairs in both chambers are opting to focus on years-old ideas like expanding health savings accounts with broad support in the party.
+The focus on health care comes as both parties are eager to show voters that they’re tackling rising costs for everyday Americans, with GOP leaders in Congress under intense pressure to show real progress soon.
+But Republicans on Capitol Hill are limited in what they can do with their slim majorities, and GOP chairs in both chambers are opting to focus on years-old ideas like expanding health savings accounts with broad support in the party.

+In the Senate, Republicans on Thursday attempted to pass a bill to expand health savings accounts to help people in certain Obamacare plans afford care.
+It failed as expected.

-The measure will get a vote alongside a similarly partisan bill from Democrats, which would fund three more years of Covid-era subsidies, which have allowed low-income Americans to obtain coverage with $0 or near $0 monthly premiums while allowing many middle-class consumers to qualify for aid for the first time.
+The chamber also voted on a similarly partisan bill from Democrats, which would fund three more years of Covid-era subsidies, which have allowed low-income Americans to obtain coverage with $0 or near $0 monthly premiums while allowing many middle-class consumers to qualify for aid for the first time.
+It, too, failed to advance.

-Those dueling proposals are all but certain to fail Thursday and instead offer a preview of the 2026 political message from both parties.
+Four Republicans backed the effort to advance the Democratic plan: Murkowski, as well as Sens.
+Susan Collins of Maine, Dan Sullivan of Alaska and Josh Hawley of Missouri.

+“What we did today is we demonstrated what we can’t do.
+We can’t do the Democrats’ straight three-year proposal and we can’t do the Cassidy-Crapo proposal as it stands,” Murkowski said after the vote.

+Hawley said he, too, agreed to support both parties’ efforts because lawmakers must do something to address the health care crisis.

+“I just think at some point we’ve got to get going here and I’m in favor of doing everything possible to get health care costs down.
+I mean they are just too high,” Hawley told CNN.

-Sen. Susan Collins of Maine — one of the Senate GOP’s most centrist members — would not say how she’d vote on the Democratic plan but sounded critical of the decision not to include changes to the existing system.
+Collins — one of the Senate GOP’s most centrist members — supported the Democratic plan, even though she had expressed some skepticism in recent days of the decision not to include changes to the existing system.

-“There’s still some negotiations going on,” she said.
-“As I’ve made very clear, I want to see an extension of the enhanced premium tax credits, but with reforms such as a cap for high income people so that they’re not receiving taxpayer subsidized credits, and I believe there should be a minimum amount, perhaps as low as $5 a month, to help reduce fraud in the program.
-So I’m still talking with people on both sides of the aisle to see what the votes are actually.”
+In a statement after the vote, Collins said she wanted to “prevent an unaffordable spike” in premium costs but also wanted to support GOP changes to the program, adding: “It is a broken system that must be fixed — and it cannot be fixed overnight.”

+Collins, according to an aide, felt both bills had merit and had components that could be in a final compromise bill.

-And with support for both proposals expected to fall along party lines, it’s also a reminder of why Congress is days away from the expiring subsidies with no real solution in sight: No one is in the mood for dealmaking – yet.
+With support for the proposals falling largely along party lines, it’s a reminder of why Congress is days away from the expiring subsidies with no real solution in sight: No one is in the mood for dealmaking – yet.

-For weeks, moderate Republicans and Democrats have insisted that Congress’ only way to avert the premium hikes on December 31 would be jumping together.
+For weeks, moderate Republicans and Democrats have insisted that Congress’ only way to avert the premium hikes on December 31 would be taking the leap together.
 Republicans would need to take their first-ever vote to stand up Obamacare by extending the subsidies, while Democrats would need to acknowledge problems in the system, like skyrocketing costs and some fraud.

-Some centrists are hopeful that real bipartisan work can begin after the Senate’s votes fail as expected on Thursday.
-But it’s still not clear whether GOP leadership — particularly Johnson — have an appetite to have that fight among their ranks.
+Some centrists are hopeful that real bipartisan work can now begin after the Senate’s failed votes on Thursday.
+But GOP leadership — particularly Johnson — have been so far unwilling to have that fight among their ranks.

 Johnson was also critical of efforts by moderates in his caucus, including Rep. Brian Fitzpatrick, who formally filed a discharge petition for a bill to extend the ACA subsidies.